 Our children breathe polluted air.

 Smog, or ground-level ozone, is a big issue in one of Tennessee’s largest metropolitan areas—Shelby County.
-In the 2022 State of the Air report from the American Lung Association, Shelby County (Memphis) received an F grade for ozone air quality.
+In the 2023 State of the Air report from the American Lung Association, Shelby County (Memphis) received a D grade for ozone air quality.
 Ozone irritates the lungs, can trigger asthma attacks, interferes with normal lung development, and increases the risk of respiratory infections.

 We are already seeing severe weather linked to climate change.

 In 2021 alone, Tennessee experienced seven severe climate events costing a minimum estimated $1 billion each.
 Among them were a historic cold wave and winter storm in February, Tropical Storm Fred in August, and the devastating Hurricane Ida later that same month.
-Two separate billion-dollar weather events have already happened in Tennessee in 2022.
+Ten separate billion-dollar weather events happened in Tennessee in the first eight months of 2023, including a historic tornado outbreak in March.
 Moms in Tennessee need stronger climate action to prevent these extreme weather events from becoming more frequent and intense.

 Our homes and communities are at risk of flooding.